 The foamed PLA sheets will benefit branded product owners by freely using biomass plastic in various scenarios.
 Through environment business, brand owners will garner trust for ESG investments and contribute to society.

-Ricoh's foamed PLA sheets are much more flexible and stronger than conventional PLA and will give material processor owners a greater security sense as they expand their businesses.
+Ricoh's foamed PLA sheets are much more lightweight and stronger than conventional PLA and will give material processor owners a greater security sense as they expand their businesses.

 PLA foam sheet, flexible and strong